lorcaheeney/regex-lexer/README.md

 	char * str;
 } token_t;
 ```
-For use, `results_t` contains the number of tokens returned - `ntoks`, along with a dynamically allocated list of `token_t` instances, each containing their own type - `type` and matched text - `str`.

 Below shows an example of using this data to print a formatted list of tokens:
 ```c
 #include<regex.h>